 Specifically, the Corps Flood Risk Management Program:

-The Corps FRM Program is under the executive direction of the Chief, Office of Homeland Security and supported by senior executive oversight by the Chiefs of Planning, Operations and Regulatory, and Engineering and Construction.
+The USACE Flood Risk Management Program is under the executive direction of the Chief, Office of Homeland Security and supported by senior executive oversight by the Chiefs of Planning, Operations and Regulatory, and Engineering and Construction.
 See attached organizational chart (pdf, 24 KB) for more information.

 The FRM Program operates as a matrix organization, providing a facilitative role to other Corps programs and communities of practice in coordinating and aligning activities and initiatives to provide a holistic, synchronized approach to flood risk management supported by the following: